freeCodeCamp/freeCodeCamp/guide/english/certifications/index.md

 ### Associate Android Developer Certification

-A great way to test one's Android skills and certify that by none other than Google.
+A great way to test one's Android skills and certify by none other than Google.
 The link to the certification and its details are [here](https://developers.google.com/training/certification/).